RAMGuide/TheRamGuide-WIP-/DDR4 PCBS.md

 A0

-The A0 pcbs is the original 1Rx8 non-ecc UDIMM pcb which debuted in 2012.
-This PCB due to being a dinsour is complete ass and clocks like shit.
-If you want over 4500 DO NOT buy an A0 memory kit.
+The A0 pcbs is the original 1Rx8 non-ecc UDIMM pcb which debuted in 2012 having revisions into 2014.
+It is designed by spec for 2133 JEDEC operation, though doubling these clocks isn't difficult.
+This PCB due to its age is very suboptimial in package placement, DQ routing, and pretty much everything else.
+Due to this PCB's age and sub-optimial design it struggles with clocking past the ~4400~4533.
+However good A0 pcb's such as the ones used in 4600 cl19 non-rgb G.Skill A0 sticks can achieve ~4700~4800.
+This pcb whilst struggling with clocks also does not time as well as newer revisions due to it's poor configuration.
+This PCB at least with Samsung B-Die memory IC's has very intense senstivity to low temperatures, that can start at ~10C.

+This PCB in 2021 is no longer produced for performance memory applications by any manufacter, so if you were worried about getting this PCB in a new memory kit do not be worried it isn't produced.
+This PCB however can catch you out in used memory kits.

+Why might you want an A0 PCB?
+You might want an A0 PCB if you are using an older platform such as z170, z270 or even z370.
+These platforms can in cases be optimised for opperation with A0 sticks, and this optimisation can cause them to struggle with running newer A1, A2 or A3 pcb sticks.
+Making A0 in some cases the better choice.

 ![image](https://user-images.githubusercontent.com/77159913/114346201-68cbdf80-9ba6-11eb-8985-65841729db4b.png)
 ![image](https://user-images.githubusercontent.com/77159913/114346554-06271380-9ba7-11eb-8553-1418d17721a4.png)